thsuanwu/aegea/README.rst

 Aegea SSH
 ---------
-The ``aegea ssh`` command (and its variant ``aegea scp``) is an SSH configuration wrapper that allows you to securely resolve instance addresses by name and pre-fetch their public keys without the Trust-On-First-Use requirement.
+The ``aegea ssh`` command (and its variant ``aegea scp``) is an SSH configuration wrapper that integrates with the `AWS Systems Manager <https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html>`_ to provide SSH connectivity to your instances without opening any inbound ports (if your instance OS is not configured with SSM, use ``aegea ssh --no-ssm`` to open a direct connection). ``aegea ssh`` securely resolves instance addresses by name and pre-fetches their public keys without the Trust-On-First-Use requirement.
 It also optionally integrates with the `Bless <https://github.com/Netflix/bless>`_ package using the `blessclient <https://github.com/chanzuckerberg/blessclient>`_ configuration convention.

 Aegea Launch